italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 * Provides manufacturer identification information for the device

-* Advertises capabilities of the device including capabilities for the host/client interface and the media/line interface
+* Advertises capabilities of the device including capabilities for the host/client side and the media/line side

 * Provides monitoring capabilities of physical characteristics and health of the device, e.g., temperature, voltage, coherent transmitter/receiver characteristics